GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 either way.
 By default, GMT interpolates in RGB space, even when the original CPT is in the HSV system.
-However, when you add the line ``#COLOR_MODEL=+HSV`` (with the leading ‘+' sign) in the header of the CPT file, GMT will not only read the color representation as HSV values, but also interpolate colors in the HSV system.
+However, when you add the line ``#COLOR_MODEL=+HSV`` (with the leading ‘+' sign) in the header of the CPT, GMT will not only read the color representation as HSV values, but also interpolate colors in the HSV system.
 That means that H, S, and V values are interpolated linearly between two colors, instead of their respective R, G, and B values.